conduktor/conduktor-docs/docs/gateway/how-to/sni-routing.md

 ### 5. Configure Gateway

-You can find below the minimum configurations required depending on the security protocol you want to use.
+Here's the minimum configurations required, depending on the security protocol you want to use for your clients to connect to the Gateway.

 Note that this is in addition to the `KAFKA_` properties required for the Gateway to connect to the Kafka cluster.

 Please check the list of environment variables for [Gateway SSL configuration](/gateway/configuration/env-variables/#SSL) and [Gateway SNI routing configuration](/gateway/configuration/env-variables/#port--sni-routing)